 Carbon futures fell to $12.15 a ton after the California Chamber of Commerce filed a lawsuit challenging the state’s authority to sell permits.
 The program covers 85 percent of emissions in an economy valued at $1.74 trillion last year.
 The state is giving away about 90 percent of permits at the onset and selling the rest in what will be the second-biggest carbon market, after the European Union program.

 The auction clearing price “echoes the sentiments expressed by some market participants regarding the uncertainties and the sheer volume of allowances being auctioned in this round,” Samantha Unger Katz, managing director of BGC Environmental Brokerage Services in New York, said by e-mail.

-Futures contracts based on carbon permits for 2013 were trading at $11.60 a metric ton on the Atlanta-based IntercontinentalExchange Inc. (ICE) at 4:26 p.m.
+Futures contracts based on carbon permits for 2013 were trading at $11.60 a metric ton on the Atlanta-based IntercontinentalExchange Inc. (ICE:US) at 4:26 p.m.
 New York time, down from $12.05 on Nov.
 16, Lenny Hochschild, head of global carbon trading for broker Evolution Markets in White Plains, New York, said.
 No trades were done this morning before the release of the auction results, he said.

 The state sold 5.58 million out of the 39.5 million allowances it put up for auction to be used in the second phase of the program, beginning in 2015.
 The advance permits cleared at $10 each, the lowest price allowed by the program, known as the “floor” price.

 Bloomberg New Energy Finance predicted that some of the advance allowances would go unsold as fuel distributors waited to begin stockpiling credits.

 Companies bid for more than three times the number of allowances up for sale to be used in the first compliance period, the state air board said.